michael-dewar/COVID-19-and-Me/README.md

 ## Current Issues

-Our handling of geographic data is rough at best.
-Our computation of nearby regions is hacky.
-Our handing of overseas territories for US, United Kingdon, France, Netherlands, Denmark is terrible and breaks the charts for all nearby countries.
+Our handling of geographic data is rough.
+Our computation of nearby regions (distance) is hacky.

 Our handling of the axes for charts with missing, negative, or very large values is poor.

-We need a way to update the data on shinyapps.io.
+We need a better way to update the data on shinyapps.io.

 There is no way to allow feedback from the user.